 I have a retention schedule which details how long I keep data for.
-In general I will keep it for a period that is required by law, for example financial records or HMRC records will be kept for 6 years, contracts will be kept for 6 years after the end date of the contract.
-I may keep personal data for longer if have consented to me keeping it or you have asked us to keep it.
+In general I will keep it for a period that is required by law.
+For example financial records or HMRC records will be kept for 6 years and contracts will be kept for 6 years after the end date of the contract.
+I may keep personal data for longer if you have consented to me keeping it or you have asked me to keep it.

 When I no longer need to keep your personal data, I will then dispose of this by secure shredding (paper records) or by secure and permanent deletion (electronic records).

 You have a number of rights relating to the processing of your personal data.
 You can ask to see the personal data that I hold about you (known as a Subject Access Request), or even as me to correct it or have it deleted.

 Where you have provided personal data with consent, you can withdraw this consent at any time.
 Please send an email to email@example.com with the subject “withdraw consent” if you wish to do this.